How to Visit Tibet

 What to Prepare?

-It is important that you keep yourself physically conditioned when you travel to Tibet.
+It is important that you keep yourself physically conditioned when traveling to Tibet.
 Tibet is no ordinary place to visit because it is around 4,000 meters above sea level.
 This means you are likely to experience altitude sickness which can be mild or worse.
 If possible, you can take some necessary medicines such as Nuodikang Capsules, Nifedipine, and Suoluomabao Capsules.
-Avoid catching a cold before you travel for it may surely compromise your travel.
+Avoid catching a cold before your go for it may surely compromise your travel.